Recently, have you run fingers through your hair, scrubbed your eyes with your palms, and shook your head mid-challenge with a difficult person?

-- God rewards our obedience to love others, even when it’s not reciprocated.
+- God rewards our obedience to love, even when it’s not reciprocated.
 Especially then.
 But when we blow it, God always forgives us.

 - In moments of chaos and confusion, the fruit of the Spirit of love has authority.
 Regardless of our emotions, love sweetens the deal.
 Love always forgives.

 Did I feel super spiritual that day?
 Not really.
-Once I got home, I cried, worn down by the disrespect the kids had dished out.
+Once I got home, tears dripped from my chin.
+The disrespect got the better of me.

-But somewhere under the hot tears, in my heart, I knew I’d planted seeds of agape.
+But somewhere under those hot tears, in my heart, I knew I’d planted seeds of agape.

-And who knows what might happen to that seed?
-Of those that weren’t snatchified by birds, bouncified off rocks, scorchified by sun rays, witherified by shallowness, or chokified by thorns, maybe, just maybe, they’ll press down into soil, and multiply 30fold, 60fold, or 100fold.
+Hey, who knows what might happen to that seed – you know, those that weren’t snatchified by birds, bouncified off rocks, or scorchified by sun rays?
+What about the seeds witherfied by shallowness or chokified by thorns?
+Maybe, just maybe, some miscreant seeds will make their way down into the soil, and multiply 30fold, 60fold, or 100fold.
+It could happen.